 Because it’s software, an HRIS allows you to import and export relevant people data, such as the employee’s time and attendance information.
 Some HR systems, like Gusto, include payroll processing with direct deposit, while others allow you to interface with a third-party payroll system, such as QuickBooks payroll.

 An HRMS typically provides software integrations to timekeeping and accounting systems so that you can share your human resource information across platforms.
 Others like Zoho People have built-in or add-on tools to do these functions.
 Either way, you can sync your data without having to manage duplicate data entry, reducing common data entry or keying errors.

-In addition to tracking employee data from their first day until their retirement, some HR software provide safety reports, while others allow you to collaborate with employees by blasting out a newsletter or sharing social feeds.
-Newer HR software, like praise apps, improve employee morale.
+In addition to tracking employee data from their first day until their retirement, some HR software provides safety reports, while others allow you to collaborate with employees by blasting out a newsletter or sharing social feeds.
+Newer HR software, like praise apps, improves employee morale.
 All of these can fall under the umbrella of an HRMS.

 I’ve been an HR expert for the past 20 years and at our company, we use Sage.
 The most important feature is the employee self-service.
 Prior to our Sage implementation, we were inundated with requests for payroll and outstanding vacation day information.
 In fact, we had an employee who spent about half of her day answering them.
 Now, we simply direct people to our employee portal, where they can log in and find out everything on their own.
 The portal is so easy to use that we rarely even get a support ticket from someone who needs a little bit more help.

 An HRIS (or HRMS) is right for any business and becomes increasingly more important as your business grows.
 For example, a startup with one employee may not need an HRMS system, as they can run payroll using free payroll software, keeping employee files in paper personnel folders.